 Flower Hill Primary School joined in on the nationwide celebration of Hispanic Heritage Month by learning more about Hispanic people that have helped to change the world for the better.

 Flower Hill Primary School is in the midst of its second month of the 2021/22 school year and while many COVID-19 related safety modifications are in place, there is also a sense of normalcy about the building.

 The Flower Hill Primary School community has been taking delight in the children studying in the building’s classrooms since September 1954.
 It’s been an uninterrupted tradition ever since, even during the ongoing COVID-19 pandemic.
 Everyone makes the best of any situation and they manage to stay positive.

 Flower Hill Primary School has established a well-deserved reputation in the community for emphasizing academic excellence and social growth.
-Opened in September 1954, the school today houses students ranging from kindergarten through fourth grade.
+Opened in September 1954, the school today houses students ranging from kindergarten through third grade.

 Flower Hill School is committed to helping its students achieve their full academic potential and to supporting the development of social skills that will help each child successfully navigate through the school setting during their formative years.
 To this end, Flower Hill’s goal is to consistently provide a learning environment that fosters the intellectual, emotional, social and physical development of each student.